Providence Row Housing Association

 The information we hold on our records concerns our relationship with you.
 For example:

-We record information to enable us to provide housing management services.
-For example we record reports of anti-social behavior; complaints; change in circumstances (for example when your employment status changes etc.) and information about housing options (e.g. if you have a medical need which means you need to move).
+- We record information to enable us to provide housing management services.
+For example we record reports of anti-social behaviour; complaints; change in circumstances (for example when your employment status changes etc.) and information about housing options (e.g. if you have a medical need which means you need to move).

-We record the findings of surveys and other research to help us improve our service to customers.
-The information you provide will be anonymous unless you agree that we can use your details.
+- We record the findings of surveys and other research to help us improve our service to customers.
+The information you provide will be used within anonymous and aggregated datasets unless you agree that we can use your details.

 This list is not exhaustive, as we hold records of most contacts we have with you, or about you, and we process this information so we can deliver services to you.
-Generally the information we hold will have been provided by you (on application or enquiry forms or when we communicate with you), but we may also hold information provided by third parties where this is relevant to your housing circumstances e.g. from social workers and health professionals (such as doctors and occupational therapists).
+Generally the information we hold will have been provided by you (on application or enquiry forms or when we communicate with you), but we may also hold information provided by third parties where this is relevant to your housing circumstances or to the provision of support e.g. from social workers and health professionals (such as doctors and occupational therapists).

 We will only ask for personal information that is appropriate to enable us to deliver our services.
 In some cases you can refuse to provide your details if you deem a request to be inappropriate.
 However, you should note that this may impact our ability to provide some services to you if you refuse to provide information that stops us from doing so.